-The mild flavor of turkey is the perfect foil for a mixture of lemon juice, white wine and capers.
+I made Veal Piccata for years until a friend of mine announced that he was only eating white meat turkey.
+It occurred to me that the mild flavor of turkey is the perfect foil for the mixture of lemon juice, white wine and capers.
 This is a quick and easy recipe to prepare and perfect for serving a crowd.
 Try my Tofu with White Wine, Lemon and Capers as a vegetarian option.

 Prep time: 15 minutes

 By May 9, 2016Published:

 - 8 scaloppine of turkey pounded thin

 - 1/2 cup flour use potato starch for Passover

 - 1 teaspoon ground white pepper

 - 1/3 cup olive oil

 - 1 cup large capers use chopped pitted green olives for Passover

 - 3 tablespoons Flat Leaf Parsley washed and minced